Phaedo: Legacy

 Plato's Phaedo had a significant readership throughout antiquity, and was commented on by a number of ancient philosophers, such as Harpocration of Argos, Porphyry, Iamblichus, Paterius, Plutarch of Athens, Syrianus and Proclus.

-The two most important commentaries on the dialogue that have come down to us from the ancient world are those by Olympiodorus of Alexandria and Damascius of Athens.
+Phaedo was the literary model of Saint Gregory of Nyssa's Dialogue on the Soul and Resurrection((peri psyches kai anastaseos)), which he dedicated to the memory of his sister Saint Macrina the Younger.